Not-so-Cleansing Recessions: Estimation

 In summary, identification holds for any $\alpha$ when deflators are correctly reported, and for any $\alpha>0$ (given $\sigma$) when deflators fail to incorporate the variety effect.
 If one recovers $q$ using the result in Proposition \ref{prop:identification}, in anticipation of the empirical results, the bias is positive but small in the correctly-measured deflator case, while in the mismeasured case the bias is negative for our estimate of $\beta$ and $\sigma$.
 Our findings remain unaltered when taking into account the bias under both deflators.
 We provide these bounds together with our main estimates in Section \ref{sec:emp_results}.

-\paragraph{Estimates without Assumption \ref{ass:entrant_incum_dist}} Our identification strategy requires that there is at most negligible selection in incumbents.
+\paragraph{Estimates without Assumption \ref{ass:entrant_incum_dist}} Our identification strategy requires that there is limited selection in incumbents.
 However, even if Assumption \ref{ass:entrant_incum_dist} fails entirely and $\underline z < z^*$ holds, we are still able to identify the sign of $q - q^{CES}$ and determine whether recessions (in partial equilibrium) are welfare-improving.
 This is formalized in the following proposition.

 \begin{prop}[Identification of $\mathrm{sgn}(q - q^{CES})$] Suppose that $q^{CES} = \text{ $\frac{1}{\sigma-1}$}$ is identified.
-Let $\beta$ be the regression coefficient on $\Delta \log \mathcal I_{i,t}$ in eq. (\ref{eq:regression}).
+Let $\beta$ be the regression coefficient on $\Delta \log X_{i,t}$ in eq. (\ref{eq:regression}).
 Then, the bias of $\hat q = \beta -1 $ is given by

-assuming an expansion in $\mathcal I$.
+assuming an expansion in $X$.
 Furthermore, for $\underline z < z^*$,

 Which implies that even without Assumption \ref{ass:entrant_incum_dist}, we can identify the sign of $q-q^{CES}$. \end{prop}

 \paragraph{Firms, Establishments, and Varieties} As a final remark, note that our approach circumvents a fundamental problem in mapping the model to the data: the definition of a variety.
 In principle, if we assumed that establishments/firms only produced a single variety, we could use the number of firms or establishments as a direct measure of $M$.
 This mapping is fragile as establishments/firms may produce multiple products (as we highlight in the extension section), or new establishments of firms, such as factories, stores, or offices, may indicate larger quantities of existing rather than new product varieties.
 In such a case, we would need to observe both the number of firms and the number of products per firm.
 Our empirical strategy sidesteps this issue since it relies on the observation that $q$ governs the intensity of external aggregate returns to scale.
 Our approach is vulnerable to the criticism that identification relies on the absence of other sources of spillovers.
 Conversely, alternative approaches to the estimation of love-for-variety require a precise definition of variety, for example \cite{baqaee2023supplier}.
 We return in the results section to the comparison of our findings.